elf4j/elf4j-provider/README.md

 ### Level

-* The default severity level of a `Logger` instance from `Logger.instance()` is `INFO`, which is not configurable: the ELF4J [API](https://github.com/elf4j/elf4j#logging-service-interface-and-access-api) should be used to switch levels on `Logger` instances, as needed.
+* The default severity level of a `Logger` instance from `Logger.instance()` is `INFO`, which is not configurable: The elf4j [API](https://github.com/elf4j/elf4j#logging-service-interface-and-access-api) should be used to programmatically obtain `Logger` instances of desired severity levels.
 * The default minimum output level for both log caller classes and writers and is `TRACE`, which is configurable: For caller classes, the minimum output level can be configured on global, packages, or individual classes.
 For writers, the level can be configured on global and/or overridden per each writer.